Exciting things to do in Kenya

 Things to do in Kenya tend to revolve generally around wildlife safaris or relaxing on the beautiful Indian Ocean beaches, but there are many specific experiences we can add to your tailor-made Kenya holiday.
 See some of our ideas below.

 Don't expect to enjoy your breakfast in solitude at Giraffe Manor as a giraffe might well poke its head and long neck through the window to join you.
 Watch out for their long tongues, they can extend up to 50cm as they seek out tasty delicacies.
 (Grass pellets are a favourite, your full English breakfast is safe!)

 When to go to Kenya

 The best times to visit Kenya for most people are the drier months – avoiding April and May.
 If your focus is seeing the wildebeest migration in the Masai Mara, you should visit between July and October, but be aware that this is the busiest time.
 Birdwatching is particularly good from about October to April when the migratory birds are in Kenya.Read more

 11 days from £3300pp plus international flights.

-Enjoy the vast plains of the Masai Mara and all the wildlife found here.
+Enjoy the vast plains and wildlife of the Masai Mara.
 This is big cat country.
 End your holiday relaxing on a beach on Zanzibar.
-The perfect combination.

 - Game drives in Kenya's Masai Mara